jchatel/quickmail-next-docs/campaigns/text-variations-spintax.md

 ![screenshot](../images/003_file-yABVGpvaNf.png)

 **Pro tip:** In addition to text variations, you can also create email variations for A/Z testing to track which copy performs best.
-Check this out.
+Additionally, you can use Reword with AI instead of manually creating spintax.
+Here's more info on it: https://help.quickmail.com/deliverability/rewording-with-ai/